 - No motivation/incentive for members to do as they are told

-- A “voluntary” compliance model, where everything is optional
+- A “voluntary” compliance model makes everything optional

-A significant issue in organising Federation wide quality standards is that without the power to dictate standards, members make individual self-serving decisions rather than for the greater good of the Federation.
+Without the power to dictate standards, members make individual self-serving decisions rather than for the greater good of the network.

 NEW CQC Inspection Regime